 A jury clears Elon Musk of wrongdoing related to 2018 Tesla tweets

-SAN FRANCISCO — A jury on Friday decided Elon Musk didn't deceive investors with his 2018 tweets about electric automaker Tesla.
+SAN FRANCISO — A jury on Friday decided Elon Musk didn't defraud investors with his 2018 tweets about electric automaker Tesla in a proposed deal that quickly unraveled and raised questions about whether the billionaire had misled investors.

-The verdict by the nine jurors was reached after less than two hours of deliberation following a three-week trial and represents a major vindication for Musk.
+The nine-member jury reached its verdict after less that two hours of deliberation following a three-week trial.
+It represents a major vindication for Musk, who spent about eight hours on the witness stand defending his motives for the August 2018 tweets at the center of the trial.

+Musk, 51, wasn't on hand for the brief reading of the verdict but he made a surprise appearance earlier Friday for closing arguments that drew starkly different portraits of him.

+Not long after the verdict came down, Musk took to Twitter — the bully pulpit he now owns — to celebrate.

-In 2018, Musk tweeted that he had the financing to take Tesla private even though it turned out he hadn't gotten an iron-clad commitment for an aborted deal that would have cost $20 billion to $70 billion to pull off.
+Shortly before boarding his private jet on Aug.
+7, 2018, Musk tweeted that he had the financing to take Tesla private, even though it turned out he hadn't gotten an iron-clad commitment for a deal that would have cost $20 billion to $70 billion to pull off.
+A few hours later, Musk sent another tweet indicating that the deal was imminent.

 Musk's integrity was at stake at the trial as well part of a fortune that has established him as one of the world's richest people.
 He could have been saddled with a bill for billions of dollars in damages had the jury found him liable for the 2018 tweets that had already been deemed falsehoods by the judge presiding over the trial.

+That determination, made last year by U.S. District Judge Edward Chen, left the jury to decide whether Musk had been reckless with his tweeting and acted in a way that hurt Tesla shareholders.

+"It may have not been that difficult for the jury," Freedman said, "because it sort of became like an up-or-down vote."

-Earlier Friday, Musk sat stoically in court, while he was both vilified as a rich narcissist whose reckless behavior risks "anarchy" and hailed as a visionary looking out for the "little guy" in closing the trial's arguments.
+Earlier Friday, Musk sat stoically in court during the trial's closing arguments while he was both vilified as a rich and reckless narcissist and hailed as a visionary looking out for the "little guy."

-The trial hinged on whether Musk's tweeting in 2018 misled Tesla shareholders, steering them in a direction that they argue cost them billions of dollars.
-The civil case centered on two tweets Musk posted Aug.
-7, 2018 about a Tesla buyout that never happened.

-The first tweet, posted just before he boarded his private jet, Musk declared he had "funding secured" to take Tesla private.
-A few hours later, Musk sent another tweet indicating that the deal was imminent.

-The tweets caused Twitter's stock to surge during a 10-day period covered by the lawsuit before falling back after Musk abandoned a deal in which he never had a firm financing commitment, based on evidence presented during the three-week trial.

-Musk's decision to show up for the closing arguments — even though his presence wasn't required — underscored the importance of the trial's outcome to him.

-Nicholas Porritt, a lawyer for the Tesla shareholders, urged the jurors to rebuke Musk for his "loose relationship with the truth."
+Over the course of a one-hour presentation, Porritt had implored the jurors to rebuke Musk for his "loose relationship with the truth."

 "Our society is based on rules," Porritt said.
 "We need rules to save us from anarchy.
 Rules should apply to Elon Musk like everyone else."